Altinn/altinn-studio-docs/content/app/monitoring/prerequisites/_index.en.md

 - **Basic knowledge of Kusto Query Language (KQL)** Queries in AI are written using KQL.
-The possibilities within data visualization and exploration are many with KQL, but the average app developer can get away with learning the basics to help identify data points of interest.
+The possibilities within data visualization and exploration are many with KQL, learning the basics will get you a long way in identify data points of interest.

     [Find an overview of KQL and sample queries on the Microsoft website.](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/)